 He currently serves on the Board of Directors of the Hispanic Scholarship Fund.
 He previously served on the Board of Directors of the Association of National Advertisers, and on their Alliance for Family Entertainment Committee.

-Mr. Sandoval resides in Cincinnati, Ohio, with his wife Leiza Marie and four children, Edgar Andres, Andrea, Natalia, and Cristina.
+Mr. Sandoval resides in Seattle, WA, with his wife Leiza Marie and four children, Edgar Andres, Andrea, Natalia, and Cristina.